dougransom/dtactions/README.md

 dtactions is an OpenSource extension module for the speech recognition program Dragon.
 It is meant to perform actions that are common to other packages like Dragonfly, Unimacro and Vocola.

-This document describes how to instlall dtactions for end users and for developers.
+This document describes how to install dtactions for end users and for developers.

 ## Status